TheSignPainter98/adjust-keys/README.md

 Each line is like an instruction which tells `adjustkeys` that keycap named to the _left_ of the colon is to have the svg named to the _right_ of the colon applied to it.
 The keycap names are derived from the [KLE][kle] input JSON; taken as either the text of the key or, if there is more than one symbol on it, the name of each from the top with new-lines `\n` replaced by dashes (such as `@-2` above).
 The glyph names are just the final part of the svg path without the extension—for an svg in `C:/Users/kcza/Downloads/some-glyph.svg` can be referred to simply as `some-glyph` (assuming `adjustkeys` has been told to look for glyphs in `C:/Users/kcza/Downloads/` in the first place).
-The lines don't need to be alphabetical order; they are here just for cleanliness.
+The lines don’t need to be alphabetical order; they are here just for cleanliness.

 If you want, you can keep a guide to represent the keycap in the svg which you can have automatically removed when adjustment is performed (this is designed to help with the trial-and-error process of getting things the right size).
 If a curve in your svg has the id `cap-guide` (by default, although the id to exclude can be different), then it will be automatically discarded when combining the svg data.

+For the most logical results, ensure that the value provided to the ‘unit-length’ option is the same as the height and width of a 1u-size input svg.
+(By default the unit length is 292, which is the same as the height of every svg in `glyphs/red-hat-display`.)

 ### Setting layout-row profiles

-As [KLE][kle] doesn't include any information on the profile used in each row, we must add it in ourselves.
+As [KLE][kle] doesn’t include any information on the profile used in each row, we must add it in ourselves.
-For simplicity, this is done in a separate file so that the user doesn't have to alter the contents of a [KLE][kle] JSON file once downloaded.
+For simplicity, this is done in a separate file so that the user doesn’t have to alter the contents of a [KLE][kle] JSON file once downloaded.
 The contents of a layout-row profile file is a list of profile rows to be applied in order to each row of keys represented in the [KLE][kle] file, such as the following.

 ```yaml